passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-stamps-and-scorers.md

 2. You have an API key

-If you haven't completed the preliminary steps above please refer to [API Access](https://docs.passport.gitcoin.co/building-with-passport/scorer-api/api-access) first.
-Once you're done with that, return here and continue with this walkthrough
+If you haven't completed the preliminary steps above please refer to our [getting access guide](../getting-access) first.
+Once you're done with that, return here and continue with this walkthrough.

 ## Integrating a Scorer